chipmuenk/pyfda/docs/source/manual/input_specs.rst

 Input Specs
 ===========

-The figure below shows a typical view of the **Specs** tab where you can specify the kind of filter to be designed and its specifications in the frequency domain:
+:numref:`fig_specs_input_window` shows a typical view of the **Specs** tab where you can specify the kind of filter to be designed and its specifications in the frequency domain:

 - **Response type** (low pass, band pass, ...)

 - **Filter type** (IIR for a recursive filter with infinite impulse response or FIR for a non-recursive filter with finite impulse response)

 - **Filter class** (elliptic, ...) allowing you to select the filter design algorithm

+.. _fig_specs_input_window:

 .. figure:: ../img/manual/pyfda_specs_FIR_MHz.png
    :alt: Screenshot of specs input window